renebarto/baremetal/doc/tutorials/20-timer-extension.md

 - Line 124-131: We implement the method `GetTicks`
 - Line 133-140: We implement the method `GetUptime`
 - Line 142-149: We implement the method `GetTime`
+- Line 151-165: We make a few small changes to `GetTimeString()`.
+If the buffer pointer is null or the size is 0, we return immediately
-- Line 164-186: We implement the method `RegisterPeriodicHandler`
+- Line 167-190: We implement the method `RegisterPeriodicHandler`
-  - Line 172: We perform a sanity check if the handler is not null
+  - Line 175: We perform a sanity check if the handler is not null
-  - Line 173: We perform a sanity check if the number of registered periodic handlers is not the maximum
+  - Line 176: We perform a sanity check if the number of registered periodic handlers is not the maximum
-  - Line 175-180: We find an empty slot in the array of periodic handlers
+  - Line 178-183: We find an empty slot in the array of periodic handlers
-  - Line 181: We perform a sanity check whether we found an empty slot
+  - Line 184: We perform a sanity check whether we found an empty slot
-  - Line 182: We store the handler in the array
+  - Line 185: We store the handler in the array
-  - Line 186: We increment the number of periodic handlers
+  - Line 189: We increment the number of periodic handlers
-- Line 189-212: We implement the method `UnregisterPeriodicHandler`
+- Line 192-216: We implement the method `UnregisterPeriodicHandler`
-  - Line 197: We perform a sanity check if the handler is not null
+  - Line 200: We perform a sanity check if the handler is not null
-  - Line 198: We perform a sanity check if there are periodic handlers registered
+  - Line 201: We perform a sanity check if there are periodic handlers registered
-  - Line 200-205: We find the handler in the array of periodic handlers
+  - Line 203-208: We find the handler in the array of periodic handlers
-  - Line 206: We perform a sanity check whether we found the handler
+  - Line 209: We perform a sanity check whether we found the handler
-  - Line 207: We remove the handler from the array
+  - Line 210: We remove the handler from the array
-  - Line 211: We decrement the number of periodic handlers
+  - Line 214: We decrement the number of periodic handlers
-- Line 287-309: We implement the instance method `InterruptHandler`
+- Line 290-312: We implement the instance method `InterruptHandler`
-  - Line 295: We retrieve the current timer compare value
+  - Line 298: We retrieve the current timer compare value
-  - Line 296: We set the next timer deadline
+  - Line 299: We set the next timer deadline
-  - Line 298-302: We increment the timer tick count, we check if a second has passed, if so we increment the uptime and the time
+  - Line 301-305: We increment the timer tick count, we check if a second has passed, if so we increment the uptime and the time
-  - Line 304-308: We call the periodic handlers
+  - Line 307-311: We call the periodic handlers
-- Line 311-323: We implement the static method `InterruptHandler`
+- Line 314-326: We implement the static method `InterruptHandler`
-  - Line 319-320: We cast the `param` to a `Timer` instance and perform a sanity check
+  - Line 322-323: We cast the `param` to a `Timer` instance and perform a sanity check
-  - Line 322: We call the instance method `InterruptHandler`
+  - Line 325: We call the instance method `InterruptHandler`
-- Line 332: We call `Initialize()` in `GetTimer()`
+- Line 335: We call `Initialize()` in `GetTimer()`

 ### Update application code {#TUTORIAL_20_TIMER_EXTENSION_ADDING_INTERRUPTS_TO_THE_TIMER___STEP_1_UPDATE_APPLICATION_CODE}